Muhammadomer902/Book_Notes_Udemy_Capstone_Project/README.md

-# It is a Web Application made using Public API, NodeJS, Express and EJS, Languages used are HTML, CSS, SQL and JavaScript
+# It is a Web Application made using Public API, NodeJS, Express, PostgreSQL and EJS, Languages used are HTML, CSS, SQL and JavaScript

 You can keep a track of the Books you read and give your review about the Book to people